Skip to main content

 When α-MSH binds to MC4R, it initiates a cascade of downstream signals that suppress hunger and increase metabolism.
 Conversely, when AgRP binds to the same receptor, it blocks this action, promoting food intake.

-The functionality of the MC4R is so integral to human that genetic variations affecting this single receptor are the most common cause of monogenic obesity.
+The functionality of the MC4R is so integral to human energy balance that genetic variations affecting this single receptor are the most common cause of monogenic obesity.
 Individuals with loss-of-function mutations in their MC4R gene experience intense, unrelenting hunger (hyperphagia) from a very young age because the brain’s primary satiety signal is effectively broken.

 This illustrates that the system is not merely a suggestion; it is a powerful, hardwired circuit.
 A unique feature of the MC4R is its high level of constitutive activity, meaning it sends a low-level “satiety” signal even in the absence of α-MSH.
 AgRP functions not only as a competitive antagonist that blocks α-MSH but also as an inverse agonist, actively shutting down this basal signaling and further amplifying the drive to eat.